-Media professionals, and in particular journalists, have a special role in democracies.
-This course examines the main legal and ethical issues which journalists of the digital age encounter in their working lives.
-Thus, the course will focus on the concepts of libel and defamation, copyright law, the public sphere, media ownership, objectivity and neutrality, freedom of the press, censorship, codes of conduct for journalists, privacy and public interest, reporting restrictions and national interest, propaganda, gender issues, and reporting in a multicultural society.
+This course examines the main legal and ethical issues which media practitioners of the digital age encounter in their working lives, whether in the fields of PR, journalism or advertising.
+Thus, the course will focus on the concepts of libel and defamation, copyright law, the public sphere, media ownership, objectivity and neutrality, freedom of the press, censorship, codes of conduct for journalists and PR practitioners, advertising regulation, privacy and public interest, reporting restrictions and national interest, propaganda, gender issues and reporting in a multicultural society.

-Pre-requisites and/or Co-requisites: COM 5205
+Pre-requisites and/or Co-requisites: COM 5200